 Gary Hromadko has served as a member of our Board since June 2003.
 Mr. Hromadko has been a venture partner at Crosslink Capital, a venture capital firm, since June 2002.
 In addition to his responsibilities with Crosslink Capital, Mr. Hromadko has been active as a private investor since 1993.
 Mr. Hromadko serves on the board of directors of several privately held companies.
+He also previously served as a director of the public company Carbonite, Inc. during the past five years.
 We believe Mr. Hromadko's experience as an investor in the communications services and infrastructure sectors, two important customer segments to Equinix and sectors where trends are closely watched as important to our future strategy and positioning, his financial and capital markets experience, and his experience with Equinix dating back to 2003, qualify him to serve on our Board.